fresh spinach and goat cheese quiche

 While the color of this quiche is vibrant, the flavor of the warm custard is subtle and mild yet fragrant.
 There’s a salty bite from the pancetta, the rich umami from the mushrooms, the tanginess of the goat cheese and the grassy clean flavor of the spinach.
 Heaven.

-- 1 9- inch deep dish pastry shell I used Pillsbury
+- 1 9-inch pie crust I used Pillsbury

 - 1 tablespoon olive oil

-- 1 cup sliced baby bella mushrooms stems removed, sliced
+- 1 cup baby bella mushrooms stems removed, sliced

 - 3 leeks cut in half lengthwise and sliced into half moons